The Adventures of Dr. McNinja: Awards

-Dr. McNinja won the 2007 Web Cartoonist's Choice Award for Outstanding Superhero / Action Comic.
+Dr. McNinja won the 2007 Web Cartoonists' Choice Award for Outstanding Superhero / Action Comic.

 Proposed video game

-It was announced on April 11, 2012, that Christopher Hastings had entered into a partnership with Fat Cat Gameworks to create a video game based on the comic for mobile and web.
-Titled Dr. McNinja's Radical Adventures, it was slated for release by July 2012.
-The project used the Kickstarter platform for funding, to avoid the need for a publisher.
-However, the project never came to fruition due to financial issues.
+In April 2012, Christopher Hastings entered a partnership with Fat Cat Gameworks to create a video game based on the comic for mobile and web.
+Titled Dr. McNinja's Radical Adventures, it was slated for release by that July.
+The project used the Kickstarter platform for funding, to avoid the need for a publisher, but the project never came to fruition due to financial issues.